Valentine’s Day STEM Activity: Simple and Fun!

 Forget about everything else and just build the most beautiful structure you can!

 This is a great way to let imaginations run wild and not worry about what others are doing.

 I actually had fun doing this myself and came up with a triangle design that turned out to be pretty stable.
 It may not be the tallest, but it held 20 gummies before it toppled over!

 Older kids might love the challenge of building something with limited toothpicks, limited gummies – or both!

-Add a time limit for extra fun and be amazed with what your kids come up with!
+Add a time limit for extra fun and be amazed at what your kids come up with!

 If it fits in your budget, buy a fake rose at Dollar Tree for every person who will be participating in your Valentine’s Day STEM activity.